Besseringen B-Werk

 The B-Werk near Besseringen is the only completely preserved fortification built to construction standard "B" in the Siegfried Line.
 It is part of the so-called Saar position and lies within the borough of the German town of Merzig.

 Siegfried Line

-The defensive system of the Siegfried Line was built between 1936 and 1940 on the western border of the German Empire and had a length of around 630 kilometres.
+The defensive system of the Siegfried Line was built between 1936 and 1940 on the western border of Nazi Germany and had a length of around 630 kilometres.
 It consisted of a huge number of bunkers and tank obstacles of many different types.
 A total of 22,000 bunkers and structures was planned, and around 14,800 were actually built, including 32 armoured works of construction standard (or thickness) "B", whence the German term B-Werk.

 B-Werke

 The B-Werke were the largest and best-equipped bunker systems in the Siegfried Line.
 Their name is derived from the construction thickness standards, whereby "B" referred to wall and ceiling thicknesses of 1.5 metres.
 Officially the term Panzerwerk ("armoured structure") or a codename (such as the name of an animal, field or military figure) was used in order not to give away the construction thickness to the enemy.